mickidum/grav-plugin-php-mailer/README.md

 # Php Mailer Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of this plugin.**
+**If your hosting provider is blocking some PHP functions, that needed for "email plugin" properly work from the core of Grav CMS you can use this plugin as a temporary solution.**

 The **Php Mailer** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-Sending mail through php
+Sending mail through php mail() function

 ## Installation